AdrianSkar/markdown/if else.md

 ```

 · Run code at [repl.it](https://repl.it/@AdrianSkar/Basic-JS-Chaining-ifelse-statements)
+_In general, it is a good practice to always use block statements, especially in code involving nested `if` statements_
 ### Code explanation
 The function first evaluates `if` the condition `(num < 5)` evaluates to `true`.
 If it does, it returns the statement between the curly braces ("Tiny").
 If it doesn't, it checks the next condition until the last `else` statement.